petervandenabeele/covid19-logarithmic-trending/README.md

 ## CAVEAT: About the *trendline*

 The trendline *IS NOT A PREDICTION*.
-It is just a trendline that reasonably well matches the gentle bending down of the curve.
-But maybe (or probably !) there are and will be external factors that will change the shape of the trendline in the future.
+It is just a trendline that reasonably well matches the bending of the curve (on 20 March in Belgium, still seems to bend down slowly).
+But obviosuly there are and will be many (intrinsic and *external*) factors that will change the shape of the trendline in the future.
+And also, a 2 order polynomial is way too simple to describe the complex behavior for anything more then a short extrapolation.

 I _hope_ the trendline can be somewhat of a useful indicator for the next days ??
 But, "hope is not a strategy".